Benefits Plans - Long-Term Disability Plans: frequently asked questions

 What is "covered salary?"

 Covered Salary is the amount of salary that you have insured based on your level of Expanded LTD coverage.
 If you are enrolled in maximum Expanded LTD coverage (EXPLTD Salary Cov’d up to Max on Wolverine Access), this amount is equal to your full annual base salary.
-If you are only enrolled in university-paid Expanded LTD coverage (EXPLTD Salary Cov’d up to U-Paid on Wolverine Access), this amount is equal to $57,500 (or your annual base salary if less than $57,500) for 2014.
-The university-paid coverage for 2015 will increase from $57,500 to $59,000.
+If you are only enrolled in university-paid Expanded LTD coverage (EXPLTD Salary Cov’d up to U-Paid on Wolverine Access), this amount is equal to $59,000 (or your annual base salary if less than $59,000) for 2015.

 What are other sources of disability income?